 Connecting Human, Animal, and Farm: A Case for Investing in Animal ID for DPI

-In particular, DPI can enable agriculture investments to achieve scale, breaking down siloes and reducing fragmentation that often prevents digital opportunities from having a widespread impact.
-The transformative potential of DPI implementation is widely recognized: how a government ID can unlock access to critical services, particularly for farmers who register land, livestock, and crops to open the door to financial and other services that can transform farm productivity.
-In the case of livestock, using registered cattle as collateral can expand market access and, in emergencies, speed up disease tracing to quickly identify and contain public health threats.
+DPI can enable agriculture investments to achieve scale, breaking down siloes and reducing the fragmentation that often prevents digital opportunities from having a widespread impact.
+The transformative potential of DPI implementation in agriculture is widely recognized – for example, farmers that register land, livestock, and crops using a government ID can unlock access to critical services that transform their productivity.
+Farmers can similarly use registered cattle as collateral to expand their access to markets; they can also use livestock data to speed up disease tracing and quickly identify and contain public threats during emergencies.

 This policy brief explores animal identification (Animal ID) – a largely under-explored and under-integrated component of DPI for agriculture frameworks.
 It outlines what effective DPI for animals can look like and highlights the benefits of investing in it.